ecgu/ecgu.github.io/_projects/anth2a_winter2026.md

 related_publications: false
 ---

-_Last updated_: 02-11-2026
+_Last updated_: 03-19-2026

 This is a page for Introduction to Sociocultural Anthropology (ANTH2A) with James Egan.
 I am one of six TAs that are here to ensure that you succeed in this course.
 Here you will find information and materials that are not required for the course, but will be helpful if you want a good score and develop skills that will help you through your college experience and beyond.
 If the information is not on Canvas, it will be here.

-More will be added in the coming weeks!
+My general advice for this course is that the lectures are extremely important to attend.
+Make a document with all the exam keyterms in it and fill in the blanks as the professor gives the lecture.
+This will determine 90% of your grade.
+The assigned readings are then secondary in importance, then the textbook.
+Attending teaching sections is a supplement, but it cannot substitute the actual lectures themselves, since so much of what is quizzed is relevant to things mentioned in lecture only.

 ##### My email: ecgu [at] uci [dot] edu